department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_announcement.md

 - [ ] Craft component announcement (be sure to add appropriate links)
 - [ ] Post announcement in Slack channels mentioned above
 - [ ] Add new component notification to "What's New" page on design.va.gov
+- [ ] Update Maturity Scale label to "Use: Deployed" on design.va.gov, Storybook, and Sketch (where applicable)

 ## Acceptance Criteria
 - [ ] Component has been announced in appropriate Slack channels
 - [ ] New component notification has been added to "What's New" page on design.va.gov
+- [ ] Component has the "Use: Deployed" Maturity Scale label on design.va.gov, Storybook, and in Sketch (where applicable)